andyrooger/OAT/reports/outline.md

 Background
 ==========

+Traditionally a language such as C or Java can be obfuscated, meaning that the source code or bytecode is modified to obscure the functionality from a human reader.
+The resulting code may still be run by a machine.
+This is particularly important to Java or other languages that are not compiled to native machine code and Java in particular can be decompiled fairly easily to retrieve almost the original code.

+While there are many tools to support obfuscation for well established compiled languages, Python has a great deal fewer options.
+This is likely due to a

 > By now you should have studied most of the background work, so the background section of your outline report should already contain most of the contents of the background section of your final report.
 >